AnnaVargova/AutomationShield_wiki/HeatShield.md

 which will convert the percentage value to an 8-bit number driving the pulse-width modulation (PWM) output of the microcontroller.

+### Output

+The thermistor in the heating block is accessed by calling the

+`y = HeatShield.sensorRead();`

+method, which returns the block temperature in degrees Celsius to the variable `y` as a floating point number.

 # Example

 Example for PID control temperature from 28°C to 40°C.